SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 The User.ReadBasic.All permission is sufficient for searching for users and getting their **displayName**, **mail**, and **userPrincipalName**.

 When you package and deploy your solution, you (or an admin) will have to grant the requested permissions to your solution.
-For details, see [Deploy the solution and grant permissions](#DeploymentAndPermissionsGrant)
+For details, see [Deploy the solution and grant permissions](#DeploymentAndPermissionsGrant).

 ## <a name="ConsumingTheGraph"></a>Consume Microsoft Graph
 You can now implement the methods to consume the Microsoft Graph.
 You have two options: